Dispensers of Happiness...since 1906

 In 1906 Jonathan Cooper founded the business, known as Cooper Brothers Inc. A former coalmine carpenter, he utilized his woodworking skills to craft and sell pump organs.
 Then, year-by-year, new products (including pianos) and services (such as restoring them) were added.
 The growth of Cooper Music always had been evolutionary; creating a solid foundation that carried the company through good times and bad.
 Economic changes in the industrial north coupled with great business opportunities in the south brought the company to Atlanta.

-Even today, that ability to change with the times… has served Cooper Music well.
-For instance, Blake Cooper attributes his company’s current success to a decision in the early 1990s to pull back from mall stores of the 1970s and ’80s, and to place renewed emphasis on pianos and organs and teaching programs such as Music and Wellness.
+Even today that ability to change with the times has served Cooper Music well.
+For instance, Blake Cooper attributes his company’s current success to a decision in the early 1990s to pull back from mall stores of the 1970s and ’80s, and place renewed emphasis on pianos, organs, as well as teaching programs such as Music and Wellness.

 Today consumers can browse through a huge inventory of new, used, and restored pianos, as well as digital pianos and church organs.
 With about 30 brands on hand, Cooper Music is the exclusive dealer for displaying the largest selection of pianos and organs in the Southeast.